 Let's Get The Science Jargon Out Of The Way

-The Footprint Seen 'Round The World (Well, In Crete)
+The Footprint Seen 'Round The World' (Well, In Crete)

 As Crete was still a part of the Greek mainland – and hospitable climate existed all the way from Africa to the Mediterranean – it makes sense that these early humans could have made the journey much earlier than previously thought.
 They also could have developed these traits independently, according to the researchers making the controversial claims.

-The Out Of Africa Model Of Human Evolution Started With Darwin And Has Widely Been Accepted
+The Out Of Africa Model Of Human Evolution Started With Darwin And Has Been Widely Accepted

-The reason the footprint found in Crete is viewed as "controversial" is that it attempts to poke holes in the answers to these questions, answers that are widely accepted as the truth.
+The reason the footprint found in Crete is viewed as "controversial" is that it attempts to poke holes in the answers to these questions – answers that are widely accepted as the truth.

 The Out Of Africa Theory Is The Dominant Model Of Human Origin And Migration

 The Out Of Africa theory, when boiled down, essentially contends that all human beings descended from a single group of early humans who originated in Africa and spread to Europe and Asia over time.
-This is the most widely accepted model for how human beings came to be, as well as how, where, and when they dispersed from Africa.
+This is the most widely accepted understanding of how human beings came to be, as well as how, where, and when they dispersed from Africa.

 This theory also holds that there is a clear line of migration that goes from Africa into Asia, Europe, and then the rest of the world much later.